 Acquired defects are those that occur after birth.
 The most common causes are

 Immune-mediated hemolysis may occur when fetal RBCs with surface antigens (most commonly Rh and ABO blood antigens but also Kell, Duffy, and other minor group antigens) that differ from maternal RBC antigens enter the maternal circulation and stimulate production of IgG antibody directed against fetal RBCs.
-The most common severe scenario is that an Rh (D antigen)-negative mother becomes sensitized to the D antigen during a previous pregnancy with an Rh-positive fetus by fetal-to-maternal passage of blood; a later pregnancy with an Rh-positive fetus may then prompt an anamnestic maternal IgG response when the mother is re-exposed to fetal blood during this later pregnancy that may result in fetal and neonatal hemolysis (see Erythroblastosis Fetalis).
+The most common severe scenario is that an Rh (D antigen)-negative mother becomes sensitized to the D antigen during a previous pregnancy with an Rh-positive fetus by fetal-to-maternal passage of blood; a later pregnancy with an Rh-positive fetus may then prompt an anamnestic maternal IgG response when the mother is re-exposed to fetal blood during this later pregnancy that may result in fetal and neonatal hemolysis Hemolytic Disease of the Fetus and Neonate Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more .
 Less often, fetal-maternal transfusion early in a pregnancy can stimulate an IgG response that affects that pregnancy.
 Intrauterine hemolysis may be severe enough to cause hydrops or fetal death.
 Postpartum, there may be significant anemia and hyperbilirubinemia with ongoing hemolysis secondary to persistent maternal IgG (half-life about 28 days).
-With widespread prophylactic use of anti-Rh D to prevent sensitization, < 0.11% of pregnancies in Rh-negative women are affected.
+With widespread prophylactic use of anti-Rh D to prevent sensitization Prevention Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more , < 0.11% of pregnancies in Rh-negative women are affected.

 Enzyme deficiencies of glucose-6-phosphate dehydrogenase (G6PD) and pyruvate kinase are the most common enzyme disorders causing hemolysis.
-G6PD deficiency is a sex-linked disorder common among people of Mediterranean, Middle Eastern, African, and Asian ancestry and affects > 400 million people worldwide.
+G6PD deficiency Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency Glucose-6-phosphate dehydrogenase (G6PD) deficiency is an X-linked enzymatic defect common in people with African ancestry that can result in hemolysis after acute illnesses or intake of oxidant... read more is a sex-linked disorder common among people of Mediterranean, Middle Eastern, African, and Asian ancestry and affects > 400 million people worldwide.
 It has many subtypes, some mild, some severe.
 The most common variant is the A- type, which is moderate in severity.
 G6PD deficiency is thought to help protect against malaria and has an estimated allele frequency of 8% in malarious regions.
 In the US, some states screen newborns for G6PD deficiency (by DNA testing or by measuring enzyme activity).
-Pyruvate kinase deficiency is an autosomal recessive disorder that is more prevalent among European populations and, in the US, the Pennsylvania Dutch.
-Pyruvate kinase deficiency is rare and occurs in about 1 of 20,000 whites; screening for this disorder is not routinely done in the US.
+Pyruvate kinase deficiency Glycolytic Pathway Defects Glycolytic pathway defects are autosomal recessive red blood cell metabolic disorders that cause hemolytic anemia.
+(See also Overview of Hemolytic Anemia.)
+The glycolytic pathway is one of the... read more is an autosomal recessive disorder that is more prevalent among European populations and, in the US, the Pennsylvania Dutch.
+Pyruvate kinase deficiency is rare and occurs in about 1 of 20,000 White people; screening for this disorder is not routinely done in the US.

-Hemoglobinopathies are caused by deficiencies and structural abnormalities of globin chains.
+Hemoglobinopathies Overview of Hemoglobinopathies Hemoglobinopathies are genetic disorders affecting the structure or production of the hemoglobin molecule.
+Hemoglobin molecules consist of polypeptide chains whose chemical structure is genetically... read more are caused by deficiencies and structural abnormalities of globin chains.
 At birth, 55 to 90% of the neonate’s hemoglobin (Hb) is fetal hemoglobin (Hb F), which is composed of 2 alpha and 2 gamma globin chains (alpha2gamma2).
 After birth, gamma-chain production decreases (to < 2% by 2 to 4 years of age) and beta-chain production increases until adult hemoglobin (Hb A, alpha2beta2) becomes predominant.
-Alpha-thalassemia is a genetically inherited disorder of depressed alpha globin chain production and is the most common hemoglobinopathy causing anemia.
+Alpha- thalassemia Thalassemias Thalassemias are a group of inherited microcytic, hemolytic anemias characterized by defective hemoglobin synthesis.
+Alpha-thalassemia is particularly common among people with African, Mediterranean... read more is a genetically inherited disorder of depressed alpha globin chain production and is the most common hemoglobinopathy causing anemia.
 Beta-thalassemia is an inherited decrease in beta-chain production.
-Because beta globin is naturally low at birth, beta-thalassemia and structural abnormalities of the beta globin chain (eg, Hb S [sickle cell disease], Hb C) are not clinically apparent at birth and symptoms do not appear until fetal hemoglobin levels have fallen to sufficiently low levels at 3 to 4 months of age and are replaced by adult hemoglobin containing either a pathologic mutation in the beta chain (as in sickle cell anemia) or a decreased percentage of beta chain (as in beta-thalassemia).
+Because beta globin is naturally low at birth, beta-thalassemia and structural abnormalities of the beta globin chain (eg, Hb S [ sickle cell disease Sickle Cell Disease Sickle cell disease (a hemoglobinopathy) causes a chronic hemolytic anemia occurring almost exclusively in people with African ancestry.
+It is caused by homozygous inheritance of genes for hemoglobin... read more ], Hb C) are not clinically apparent at birth and symptoms do not appear until fetal hemoglobin levels have fallen to sufficiently low levels at 3 to 4 months of age and are replaced by adult hemoglobin containing either a pathologic mutation in the beta chain (as in sickle cell anemia) or a decreased percentage of beta chain (as in beta-thalassemia).

 Intrauterine infections by certain bacteria, viruses, fungi, and protozoa (most notably malaria) also may trigger hemolytic anemia.
-In malaria, the Plasmodium parasite invades and ultimately ruptures the RBCs.
+In malaria Malaria Malaria is infection with Plasmodium species.
+Symptoms and signs include fever (which may be periodic), chills, rigors, sweating, diarrhea, abdominal pain, respiratory distress, confusion... read more , the Plasmodium parasite invades and ultimately ruptures the RBCs.
 Immune-mediated destruction of parasitized RBCs and excess removal of nonparasitized cells occur.
 Associated bone marrow dyserythropoiesis results in inadequate compensatory erythropoiesis.
 Intravascular hemolysis, extravascular phagocytosis, and dyserythropoiesis can lead to anemia.

 Symptoms and signs of perinatal anemia are similar regardless of the cause but vary with severity and rate of onset of the anemia.
 Neonates are generally pale and, if anemia is severe, have tachypnea, tachycardia, and sometimes a flow murmur; hypotension is present with acute blood loss.
 Jaundice may be present with hemolysis.